Groups such as countries, corporations and Ancient Conspiracies

 - In one episode of the animated version of Dilbert, the protagonist manages to get recruited by Nirvana Corporation, the great company that's always steals the best and brightest from his old company. of course, Status Quo Is God - so at the end of the episode he's back in his old cubicle again.

-- On The Simpsons a company tried to hire away Smithers but he wouldn't go for it so they tried the employee with the next highest seniority (and therefore obviously the next best guy) - Homer.
+- On The Simpsons the Globex Corporation tried to hire away Smithers but he wouldn't go for it so they tried the employee with the next highest seniority (and therefore obviously the next best guy) - Homer.

-- He actually was a hugely valuable employee for them, his wacky ideas were given a fair try and made the people he managed more productive.
+- However, Homer was actually a hugely valuable employee at Globex, his wacky ideas were given a fair try and made the people he managed more productive.

 - In the Interactive Fiction game The Lost Spellmaker, all of the spellmakers (people who, well... make spells, for the entertainment of the masses) from the PC's town and the other villages nearby are mysteriously disappearing.
 It turns out they're being stolen by the nearby city of Plantasitoy.
 Given that Plantasitoy is an anagram for PlayStation, one could easily read this as a metaphor.